 Term HTA definition Anatomical examination Macroscopic examination by dissection for the purposes of teaching or studying, or researching into, the gross structure of the human body.
 Anatomical specimen The body of a deceased person, including separated parts of such a body, to be used for the purpose of anatomical examination.
 Appropriate consent Defined in the HT Act by reference to the person who may give consent.
 This is broadly either the consent of the person concerned, their nominated representative or (in the absence of either of these) that of a person in a qualifying relationship to them immediately before they died.
+Deemed consent modifies the appropriate consent provisions in England and Wales for organs and tissue donation for donation after death.
 Bone marrow A spongy tissue found in the hollow centres of some bones.
 It contains specialist stem cells, which produce the body's blood cells.
 Cadaver The body of a deceased person.
 Cells Individual human cells or a collection of human cells that are not bound by any form of connective tissue.
 Clinical waste The Controlled Waste Regulations 1992 define clinical waste as any waste which consists wholly or partly of: human or animal tissue; blood or other body fluids; excretions; drugs or other pharmaceutical products; swabs or dressings; or syringes, needles or other sharp instruments which, unless rendered safe, may prove hazardous to any person coming into contact with it.
-Clinical waste also refers to any other waste arising from medical, nursing, dental, veterinary, pharmaceutical or similar practice, investigation, treatment, teaching or research, being waste which may cause infection to any person coming into medical, nursing, dental, veterinary, pharmaceutical or simila
+Clinical waste also refers to any other waste arising from medical, nursing, dental, veterinary, pharmaceutical or similar practice, investigation, treatment, teaching or research, being waste which may cause infection to any person coming into contact with it.